basisproject/paper/src/05-banking.md

 This board will make high-level decisions regarding the leadership and operations of the regional bank, and will be responsible for seeing the banking wills of the region fulfilled.

+The bank's primary function will be economic development.
+It will value this over any profit, and as such, will be able to engage in delaying of loan payments or even debt fogiveness in extreme cases.
+The ultimate goal of the bank is to favor success of enterprises over accumulation of capital.
+Obviously, these goals need to be balanced such that the bank does not hemorrhage money.

 ## Allocation

 The region itself will decide on a desired allocation of funds.
 For instance, the region may decide that it wants the regional bank to invest 30% of its funds in agriculture, 30% in energy technology, and allocate the remaining 40% at its discretion.
 It may also determine the overall risk: 50% of funds in stable loans, 30% in medium-risk loans, and 20% in the venture capital fund.